lelutin/puppet-fail2ban/README.md

 global default values.
 These values can be overridden by individual jails.

  * `ignoreip` Default ignored IP(s) when parsing logs.
 Default value is '127.0.0.1'.
-Multiple values should be separated by spaces
+Multiple values should be placed in an array.
  * `bantime` Number of seconds during which reaching maxretry gets an IP banned.
 Default value is '600'
  * `findtime` Time interval (in seconds) before the current time where failures